-The second type of link is Synchronisation Bar.
+The second type of links is Synchronisation Bar.
 A Synchronisation Bar places a temporal constraint between two time points.
-For example, one may synchronise the starting or finishing of two processes by synchronising the "begin times" or "end times" of the two processes.
-The Synchronisation between two time points is therefore defined below:
+For example, one may synchronise the starting or finishing of two processes by synchronising the "begin time" or "end time" of the two processes.
+The Synchronisation between two time point is therefore defined below:

-$\forall A \in time_point, B \in time_point.$ $synchronisation(A, B) \Leftrightarrow A = B.$ they do not have triggers and pre-conditions, and their actions have predetermined decision logic for starting, ending or branching process execution.
-Four types of Junctions are included in FBPML: start, finish, and, and or junctions.
+$\forall A \in time_point, B \in time_point.synchronisation(A, B) \Leftrightarrow A = B.$

+Junctions: Junctions are special or simplified activities, in that they do not have triggers and preconditions, and their actions are predetermined decision logic for starting, ending or branching process execution.
+Four types of Junctions are included in FBPML: start, finish, and, and or Junctions.